Welcome to St Lucia cruise port!

 Cruising along the coast and Bay of Soufriere will allow you to admire the mountains from the sea, and if you want to go by bus there are several spots in Soufriere town from where you can capture great shots of the Pitons.

 4. Marvel at Diamond Botanical Gardens

-Situated a 15-minute driving distance from the Pitons, and around 40 km (25 mi; a 1 hour 30-minute drive) from Port Castries, the Diamond Botanical Gardens are another natural treasure you should visit in the southwestern part of the island.
+Situated a 15-minute driving distance from the Pitons, and around 40 km (25 mi; a 1-hour 30-minute drive) from Port Castries, the Diamond Botanical Gardens are another natural treasure you should visit in the southwestern part of the island.
 Spreading across six acres, at the outskirts of the town of Soufriere, this extraordinary tourist site boasts the most beautiful flora and fauna in St Lucia.

 It houses a stunning Diamond Falls waterfall, the famous St Lucia waterfall and a breathtaking natural attraction particularly intriguing due to the changing colors of the water.
-The colors change because of the various chemical reactions caused by the mixture of the volcanic minerals and the rainwater.
+The colors change because of the various chemical reactions caused by the mixture of volcanic minerals and rainwater.